bernardopacini/ReadTheRecipe/source/seafood/italianFlagCod.rst

 -----

 #.
 Preheat oven to 425.
 #.
-Place cod baking dish.
+Place cod in baking dish.
 #.
 Chop tomatoes into 1/2 inch pieces.
 #.
 Chop onions into 1/4 inch pieces.
 #.
-Combine tomatoes and onions and cover cod in baking dish.
+Combine tomatoes and onions and cover cod.
 #.
-Sprinkle parsely, salt, and pepper over cod, tomatoes, and onion.
+Sprinkle parsley, salt, and pepper over cod, tomatoes, and onion.
 #.
-Drizzle olive oil over cod, tomatoes, and onions.
+Drizzle with olive oil.
 #.
 Place in oven, bake for 20-25 minutes (or until cod becomes flakey).

 Notes